MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-physicalelement.md

 ---
-Description: 'The CIM\_PhysicalElement subclasses define any component of a system that has a distinct physical identity.
-Instances of this class can be defined in terms of labels that can be physically attached to the object.'
+Description: The CIM\_PhysicalElement subclasses define any component of a system that has a distinct physical identity.
+Instances of this class can be defined in terms of labels that can be physically attached to the object.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '7ba6d1a9-f449-4ae2-a37c-517245bea39e'
+ms.assetid: 7ba6d1a9-f449-4ae2-a37c-517245bea39e
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_PhysicalElement class'
+title: CIM\_PhysicalElement class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_PhysicalElement class